Catrionamcd/ViewsIt-Site/README.md

 # ViewsIt Site

 The ViewsIt site is a social website.
-There are three different type of users for the site, a super user or administrator, a visitor to the site who chooses not to create a profile on the site and a vistor to the site who creates a user profile so they can contribute to the site.
+There are three different type of users for the site, a super user or administrator, a visitor to the site who chooses not to create a profile on the site and a visitor to the site who creates a user profile so they can contribute to the site.
 A visitor to the site can view all of the posts and channels on the site.
 Users can create a new channel or create posts to their own channel or another users channel.
 Once a channel is created it has to be approved by the administrator before a post can be posted to it.
 A post has to be approved by the channel owner before it can be viewd by all visitors to the site.

 ## Multi Screen of the site
 ViewsIt - https://views-it.herokuapp.com/